Veri-Q/Robustness/README.md

 ```sh
 pip3 install cvxpy
 ```
-4) In addition, our demostration file `batch_check.py` uses a Python library PrettyTable for printing a format table.
+4) In addition, our demostration file `batch_check.py` uses a Python library [PrettyTable] for printing a format table summerizing the numerical results.
 ```sh
 pip3 install prettytable
 ```